 Textbook Rental saves you up to $1,400 a year.
 Textbook costs are rarely factored into cost estimates at universities and colleges.

 * Based on two semesters of 15 hours each

 Tuition for credit courses is based on your legal place of residence.
 You are considered in-district if you live in Lake Land College District #517.

 Lake Land College’s tuition and fees are based on the number of credit hours a student takes.
 To calculate a total cost, multiply the “Total Per Credit Hour” by the number of credit hours.
-For example, a student taking a 3-hour class would follow this formula to generate the cost of the class: 3 X $126.30 = $378.90
+For example, an in-district resident taking a 3-hour class would follow this formula to generate the cost of the class: 3 X $126.30 = $378.90

-This fee funds free weekly entertainment activities and much more throughout the year.
-You will pay this fee if you are taking classes on campus, online or at the Kluthe Center.
+This fee funds free weekly entertainment activities throughout the year, student clubs and organizations and much more.
+Students pay this fee for classes taken on campus, online or at the Kluthe Center.

 Lake Land College bills are posted in your Laker Hub on July 1 for the fall semester and following registration for the spring and summer terms.
 You may pay tuition and fees in cash, by check or bank card online or at the Accounting Office in the Luther Student Center.
 The College accepts VISA and MasterCard for tuition and fees payment.
 Tuition and fees are due in full by the published due date.

 Students can provide access to their bills to a parents, guardian or significant other via the Parent Portal.
 The sign-up process begins in the Laker Hub.
-Once a student provides access, the parent can view the total due and make a payment.
+Once a student provides access, the parent, guardian or significant other can view the total due and make a payment.